 This measure is based on the number of items sold over a given period.

-This results in an inventory of the best-selling and best-selling items for this period (by week, month, year).
+This results in an inventory of the best-selling items for this period (by week, month, year).

 How many customers can we expect in the stores?
 How long will they stay?
 Which way will they go?
 Which products are they most interested in?
 Will they make a purchase?